 Plug-ins are dangerous.
-If you are relying on plug-ins for your PDF security you might want to be aware that they may not have all the security that some manufacturers like to claim.
+If you rely on plug-ins for your PDF security then you should be aware that they may not have all the security that some manufacturers claim.

 “Because of the plug-in architecture of Acrobat and PDF readers, it makes PDF a less-secure platform for DRM” – ElcomSoft CEO Vladimir Katalov.

 While PDF security plugins may seem convienient, they require Admin rights to install and can put your protected PDF documents at risk.

 In the PDF world it is commonplace to use plug-ins to provide extra functionality and features.
 But they are known to also create security holes.
 The highly respected CERT organization reported the following in respect of the Adobe system:

 However, it is openly admitted that ‘legitimate’ plug-ins may compromize the security of a system.
 We reproduce some of the text published in the CERT report:

 “Developers can freely write plug-ins for Adobe Acrobat.
 An Adobe Reader plugin requires a license agreement and an enabling key from Adobe as part of the Adobe Reader Integration Key License Agreement (IKLA).
 The purpose of the Reader enabling plugin architecture and IKLA is for licensing only and does not imply suitability or endorsement by Adobe of third party plug-ins.
 The Certified Mode of both Adobe Acrobat and Adobe Reader is used to provide added assurances that only plug-ins provided by Adobe are compatible.
 All third party plug-ins are restricted to non-certified mode.”